aa6/libreoffice_calc_basic_extras/README.md

 ## Common recommendations
 Coding without [XrayTool](http://berma.pagesperso-orange.fr/index2.html) is pain.
-Never use `CInt` if you can use `CLng`.
-It will throw exceptions on large numbers.
+<ruby title="It expects your int to be actual int with N bytes length.
+And it will throw exception if your int would be larger than int maximum.">Never use `CInt` if you can use `CLng`.</ruby>

 ## Feedback
 Any help is appreciated.